sixem/ivfi-php/README.md

 This script is meant to be used with rewrites instead of accessing the PHP file directly, you can see [example-apache-config.conf](https://github.com/sixem/eyy-indexer/blob/master/example-apache-config.conf) for an example of how this is done with Apache.
 I have not tested this on any other HTTP server but i'd imagine that adapting this method to something like nginx shouldn't be too hard.

-*Note: You may have to manually enabled the rewrite module in order to use rewrites (`sudo a2enmod rewrite`).*
+*Note: You may have to manually enable the rewrite module if you haven't already (`sudo a2enmod rewrite`).*

 # Options
 You can pass an array of options to the Indexer when initializing it.
 Example: